Create queries in System Center Configuration Manager

 Computers with a specific software package installed

 Use the following query to return the NetBIOS name and software package name of all computers that have a specific software package installed.
-This example displays all computers with a version of Microsoft Visio installed.
+This example returns all computers with a version of Microsoft Visio installed.
 Replace

-%Visio% with the software package that you want to query for.
+Microsoft%Visio% with the software package that you want to query for.

 This query searches for the software package by using the names that are displayed in the programs list in Windows Control Panel.